Quick Review of Container Image Creation and Usage #

 Pulling an Image with specific version:

-- Downloads a specific version of an image from a Docker registry
+- Download a specific version of a public image from a Container registry

 docker pull <IMAGE_NAME>:<SPECIFIC_VERSION>